akarzim/capybara-angular-tagselect/README.md

 # Capybara::Angular::TagSelect

-All this gem does is something very simple- allow you to trigger tagSelect dropdown to select the value you want.
+All this gem does is something very simple- allow you to trigger TagSelect dropdown to select the value you want.
 The original select doesn't with the javascript overrides, so this new helper method does only this thing.